Salsola kali

-Kali turgidum (synonym Salsola kali subsp. kali), commonly known as prickly saltwort or prickly glasswort, is an annual plant that grows in salty sandy coastal soils.
+Salsola kali is the restored botanical name for a species of flowering plants in the amaranth family that has been treated as Kali turgidum.
+It is native to Macaronesia, and from the Atlantic coasts of Europe to the Baltic Sea and the Mediterranean (although it has been introduced elsewhere).
+It is an annual plant which grows primarily in the temperate biome, in salty sandy coastal soils.
+It is commonly known as prickly saltwort or prickly glasswort.

-Its distributional range is in Europe along the shores of Baltic Sea, North Sea and the Atlantic Ocean.
-In the Mediterranean and at dry inland places it is replaced by Kali tragus (syn.
-Salsola tragus or Salsola kali subsp. tragus), which is less tolerant to salty soils, and has spread from Eurasia to other continents.
-Kali turgidum does not seem to occur as an introduced species in America.
+In dry inland places it is replaced by Salsola tragus (syn.
+Kali tragus or Salsola kali subsp. tragus), which is less tolerant to salty soils, and has spread more widely from Eurasia to other continents.
+Salsola kali is less widespread as an introduced species in America.

-Systematics
+Taxonomy

 The species was first described in 1753 as Salsola kali by Carl Linnaeus in Species Plantarum.
-Until 2007, it belonged to genus Salsola (sensu lato), but after molecular genetical research, this genus was split, and the species was placed into genus Kali Mill.
-(Syn.: Salsola sect.
+Until 2007, it belonged to genus Salsola (sensu lato), but after molecular genetical research, it was proposed that the genus be split, and the species placed into the genus Kali Mill. (syn.
+Salsola sect.
 Kali Dum.).
-In genus Kali, the valid name is Kali turgidum (Dumort.)
-Guterm. (incorrectly as "turgida", Basionym: Salsola turgida Dumort., Fl.
-Belgica 23, 1827).
+In the genus Kali, the valid name is Kali turgidum (Dumort.)
+Guterm. (incorrectly as "turgida", basionym: Salsola turgida Dumort.).
 The name Kali soda Moench used by Akhani et al. (2007) is invalid because of the older name Kali soda Scop. (a synonym of Salsola soda).
+As of March 2024, Plants of the World Online subsumed all Kali species into Salsola.

-Kali turgidum belongs to tribe Salsoleae s. str.
-Kali turgidum, Kali tragus, and other closely related species form a species complex (Kali tragus-aggregate or formerly Salsola kali-aggregate).
+Salsola kali belongs to tribe Salsoleae s. str.
+Salsola kali and other closely related species form a species complex (Salsola kali-aggregate or formerly Kali tragus-aggregate).
 Some authors treat these species only on subspecies level.
-Then Kali tragus would be the valid name for the whole species complex, and Kali turgidum would be a subspecies of it.
+Then Salsola kali would be the valid name for the whole species complex, and the former Kali turgidum would be a subspecies of it.

+It was previously thought that Salsola kali had two subspecies: